LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 The default visual hints are `⇧←` / `⇧→` for previous / next horizontal
 context and `⇧↑` / `⇧↓` for broaden / narrow.
 Each structural
 label is attached only to a different target the command will focus.
 A context-only broaden or narrow operation has no destination label.
-An arrow hint is also omitted when the current widget owns the chord.
+When the current widget owns the arrow chord, the destination remains labeled with the configured ownership override prepended, such as `⌥⇧→` for the default Alt override.
 The focused target gets `↵` and/or `⎵` only for stable native activation semantics: links use Enter, buttons and summaries use Enter and Space, and checkboxes/radios use Space.
 When focus is on a native HTML radio, the browser's own focus destinations get